ThDiamant/FitbitAPI/report.md

     raise Exception(errorMessage)
 ```

 The response object contains every information we need for the Sleep related data of the given date.
+For the fields it returns as well as an example response you can check the [API documentation](https://dev.fitbit.com/build/reference/web-api/sleep/get-sleep-log-by-date/).

 Before checking out how to add those data to MongoDb, let's also have a look on how we fetch the Activity data.
-In order to fetch them we used the `python-fitbit` module and we will target to specific resources (steps and minutes active/sedentary).
+In order to fetch them we used the `python-fitbit` module and we will target two specific "variables", also known as "resources" in the Fitbit documention: steps and minutes active/sedentary.
 The first thing we have to do is to create a list with the target resources in order to minimize the code duplication e.g. "activities/steps", "activities/minutesVeryActive" etc. Then based on the selected resource, we will determine which should be the detail level of the data (1, 5 or 15 minutes).
-For steps we select 1 minute in have as more detailed information as possible while for the rest resource we select 15 minutes due to the fact that 1 minute will return binary values (1 or 0) based on the activity on this minute.
+For steps we select 1 minute so that we have as much detailed information as possible,while for the rest of the resources we select 15 minutes due to the fact that 1 minute will return binary values (1 or 0) based on the activity on this minute.
+This is not necessarily a problem, but we thought it would be better to have a timeseries that does not look too "square".

-So, to sum-up, the code which we executed in order to perform this task was the following:
+The code which we executed in order to perform the above was the following:

 ``` python
 for resource in resources: